nokia/danm/README.md

 A generic framework supporting this method is built into DANM's code, but still this level of integration requires case-by-case implementation.
 As a result, DANM currently supports two integration levels:

- - **Dynamic integration level:** CNI-specific network attributes (such as IP ranges, parent host devices etc.) can be controlled on a per network level, taken directly from the CRD object
+ - **Dynamic integration level:** CNI-specific network attributes (such as IP ranges, parent host devices etc.) can be controlled on a per network level, exclusively taken directly from the CRD object
- - **Static integration level:** CNI-specific network attributes (such as IP ranges, parent host devices etc.) can be only configured via static CNI configuration files (Note: this is the default CNI configuration method)
+ - **Static integration level:** CNI-specific network attributes are by default configured via static CNI configuration files (Note: this is the default CNI configuration method); but certain parameters are influenced by the DANM API configuration values.

+Always refer to the schema descriptors for more details on which parameters are universally supported!

 Our aim is to integrate all the popular CNIs into the DANM eco-system over time, but currently the following CNI's achieved dynamic integration level: